Ruparna25/Product_Matching_Using_CNN/README.md

 </p>

 ### Model -
-2 separate models were built and the results from them combined to produce the final output.
+This models are trained on Keras API of tensorflow.
+Two separate models were built and the results from them combined to produce the final output.
 - Title Similarity - Used Pretrained BERT model to find similarity scores of the text embeddings of the titles.
 Accuracy attained was 0.18 on validation data.
 BERT Model - https://tfhub.dev/tensorflow/bert_en_uncased_L-24_H-1024_A-16/1?tf-hub-format=compressed